-This letter marks the start of the process of choosing your GCSE subject options for September 2022.
-Your subject teachers and the Year 9 pastoral team (year tutors and Head of Year) are all available to help you in this decision-making process, as well as input from Miss Burns (Head of Careers) and myself.
-At the beginning of March you will have the chance to discuss progress and final option choices with subject teachers at the Year 9 Parents' Consultation Evening.
+This letter marks the start of the process of choosing your GCSE subject options for September 2024.
+Your subject teachers and the Year 9 pastoral team (year tutors and Head of Year) are all available to help you in this decision-making process, as well as input from Mrs Saward (Head of Careers) and myself.
+You will have the chance to discuss progress and final option choices with subject teachers at the Year 9 Parents' Consultation Evening.

-At this stage all we are asking for is a provisional indication of what subjects you think you might like to take for the next two years, to help us with our advance planning for staffing the curriculum in 2022/23.
+At this stage all we are asking for is a provisional indication of what subjects you think you might like to take for the next two years, to help us with our advance planning for staffing the curriculum in 2024/25.
 You are not committing yourself to taking these subjects next year, nor are we committing ourselves to the number of sets in any subject that might be available.
 We try to offer a flexible choice of subjects, and aim to satisfy as many choices as we can, but we cannot guarantee that we will accommodate all such choices.

 All Year 9 students have attended my assembly explaining the choices available at GCSE; a copy of the GCSE Options booklet is attached, containing more information about individual courses.
 Please also find attached a copy of the presentation students received in assembly.
-In the coming weeks they will also have presentations from the Careers Advisor and Heads of Subjects which are new to them, such as Classical Civilisation.
+In the coming weeks students will also have presentations from the Head of Careers and Heads of Subjects which are new to them, such as Classical Civilisation.

-Please complete your provisional choices (using the reply button in the parents' PostModern email) by Monday 30 November.
-Final choices will be submitted early in March following the Parents' Evening.
+Please complete your provisional choices (using the reply button in the parents' PostModern email) by Friday 08 December 2023.